nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 .text:004136B8  lw      $gp, 0x28+var_18($sp) # Load Word
 ```

 The purpose of the above function is unknown but this is where the attacker gains control of the execution.
 This vulnerability is very much exploitable.
-What we notice is that the heap is allocated a low addresses and its structure is not randomized.
+What we notice is that the heap is allocated at low addresses and its structure is not randomized.
 This means that the heap allocations are at predictable addresses and the way that the server is implemented makes the malloc allocations predictable.
-It is probably due to minimal implementation of the heap algorithms for the embedded system as well as the server's single threaded model.
+It is probably due to the minimal implementation of the heap algorithms for the embedded system as well as the server's single threaded model.
 So, we were able to insert a static address into our exploit buffer.
 Then we can point the program counter to our shellcode and take control of the device!

 Unlike the stack overflow vulnerability, this one requires a more complex HTTP request.
 This means that the attack vector gets a little more complicated.
-However, since the device listens to all interfaces we can exploit the router directly from, say, a WiFi router that it connects to.
+However, since the device listens to all interfaces we can exploit the router directly from, say, a rogue WiFi router that it connects to.

 ## Fix
 The bug is trivial to fix.
 As a general rule `strcpy` is considered dangerous and should be avoided.
 Instead, use `strncpy` which accepts the size of the destination buffer as a parameter which would prevent such overwrites.

-As an additional measure of protection, the function pointers on the heap should be XORed with a execution specific random integer.
-This way an attacker would not be able to overwrite them with useful values thereby preventing exploitation attempts.
+As an additional measure of protection, the function pointers on the heap should be XORed with an execution specific random integer.
+This way an attacker would not be able to overwrite them with useful values thereby preventing exploitation attempts even in the presence of overflow conditions.

 # Reporting to the vendor
-Both vulnerabilities were reported to the Vendor on January 24, 2017 (stack overflow) and January 21, 2017 (heap overflow).
+The vulnerabilities were reported to the vendor on January 24, 2017 (stack overflow) and January 21, 2017 (heap overflow).
 The company quickly acknowledged their receipt and provided a new build with a patch on February 19, 2017.
 I found it interesting that HooToo has provided the update to me personally rather than making it generally available.
 Their download page was later updated on March 7, 2017.
-I would have expected them to take a higher priority for a much faster patch.
+It is very important to take such vulnerabilities seriously and make patches generally available as quickly as possible.

 Upon examining the change log, I only saw this line:
 ```